Chellyann-moreno/amazon_project/README.md

 # Project Goals:
-Our goal include accurately forecasting both daily and quarterly adjusted close prices, enabling comprehensive comparison with real-time data for enhanced insights and decision-making in the realm of AMZN stock analysis.
+accurately forecaste both daily and quarterly adjusted close prices, enabling comprehensive comparison with real-time data for enhanced insights and decision-making in the realm of AMZN stock analysis.

 # Inital Questions:
-1. How has the overall trend in Amazon stock prices evolved over the entire time period available in the dataset?
+1. How has the overall trend in Amazon stock prices evolved over the entire period available in the dataset?
 2. Are there any noticeable long-term patterns, upward or downward trends, and what factors might have contributed to these trends?
 3. Are there any discernible seasonal patterns or cyclical trends in Amazon stock prices over different periods, such as months, quarters, or years?
 4. How do key events or seasons (e.g., holiday seasons, earnings reports) correlate with fluctuations in stock prices?